It’s a long red Willie.

 Oh Willie!
 He’s followed through!

-Thinks: I could go on in this vein, but that’s surely enough.
+Thinks: I could go on in this vein for a lot longer, but that’s surely enough.